dawidgorski/dawidgorski/README.md

 ## :wave: About me
 My name is Dawid Górski.
-You can see here my few non commercial projects in Java and Python.
+You can see here my few projects in Java and Python.
 You can find me on	<a href="https://www.linkedin.com/in/dawid-gorski/" target="_blank"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" height="20" /></a>.

 ## 🔧 Technologies & Tools